Schedule time for for yourself for a end-of- year review and year-ahead planning in the last weeks of the year.

 - Ali Edwards has some beautiful tools for her One Little Word discovery and a year-long creative exploration you can join as well.
 She’s one of the first people I discovered the word of the year with!

 - Check out this free toolkit from Do What You Love

 - Vision boards!
 This is such a fun project/tool for creating a visionary map of what you want to create in your new year.
-It’s a practice I began about 5 years ago and have continued with almost every year!
-Check out this post to learn more about my process and Sign up for my newsletter to learn about a class I hope to teach in early 2017 in Charleston!
+It’s a practice I began about 7 years ago and I’ve continued to make them and teach them almost every year!

 How do you plan for the year ahead and reflect on your accomplishments?
 I’d love to hear your favorite tools and routines in the comments below!
-I know there are a lot of other options out there but I’m only sharing what I know, trust and have seen results from:) Happy, almost, 2017!
+I know there are a lot of options out there so I’m only sharing what I know, trust and have seen results from:) Happy, almost, 2020!